sst/guide/_examples/how-to-use-eventbus-in-your-serverless-app.md

 }
 ```

-This creates an EventBridge EventBus using [`sst.EventBus`](https://docs.serverless-stack.com/constructs/EventBus).
-And it has two targets.
+This creates an EventBridge EventBus using [`sst.EventBus`](https://docs.serverless-stack.com/constructs/EventBus) and it has two targets.
 Meaning when the event is published, both the functions will get run.

 ## Setting up the API